Embezzlement. Sexual harassment. Identity theft. Prostitution.

 Some of the greatest (or worst) hits:

-Jake Wagman: A Florida Department of Law Enforcement investigation say Wagman, the owner of Shield Political Research, posed as Patronis to obtain personal information from a third party vendor in order to hack the incumbent’s driving records.
+Jake Wagman: A Florida Department of Law Enforcement investigation says Wagman, the owner of Shield Political Research, posed as Patronis to obtain personal information from a third party vendor to hack the incumbent’s driving records.

 State prosecutors did charge Wagman because he wanted to use the information for political research, not to steal from Patronis, according to FLA News Online.

-Donald Scattergood: The Placida man last October donated $100 to Ring’s campaign, but two years prior to that, ABC 7 WWSB reports he got picked up in a prostitution sting in Charlotte County.
+Donald Scattergood: The Placida man last October donated $100 to Ring’s campaign, but two years before that, ABC 7 WWSB reports he got picked up in a prostitution sting in Charlotte County.
 The Sheriff’s Office brought a charge of “solicitation of prostitution” after conducting an undercover operation.

 Peter Leach: This one brings in Democratic gubernatorial nominee Andrew Gillum too.
 Leach.
-Tallahassee Reports alleged Leach helped facilitate a plane trip for Gillum and pals, and the journey could violate ethics laws. :each has donated $3,000 to Ring.
+Tallahassee Reports alleged Leach helped facilitate a plane trip for Gillum and pals, and the journey could violate ethics laws: each donated $3,000 to Ring.